anjulo/tsh/README.md

 ### External Commands
 The tux shell can execute external programs.
 To execute an external program, enter the name of the program at the command prompt.
 For example, to execute the `ls` command, enter `ls` at the command prompt.
 The tux shell will execute the `ls` command and display the output.
 If the program requires any arguments, they can be passed to the program by entering them after the program name.
 For example, to execute the `ls` command with the `-l` argument, enter `ls -l` at the command prompt.
 The tux shell will execute the `ls` command with the `-l` argument and display the output.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License